nasa-jpl/ION-DTN/gh-pages/docs/AMS-Programmer-Guide.md

  This information may be used to support secure transmission of messages on selected subjects.

- ***Note**, though, that the JPL implementation of AMS **does not implement** any of the cryptographic algorithms that are required to support these security features.*
+ Note: As of version 3.1 (this document), the JPL implementation of AMS supports per-subject symmetric key encryption for message content when the  MBEDTLS 2.28.x library is installed.
+This feature uses HMAC for authentication and AES in CBC mode for encryption.
+It is enabled on a per-subject basis by adding the symkey attribute to a subject's definition in the MIB.

 13. **Subject Catalog**